Crash Holly: Holly Cousins (1999–2000)

 Lockwood debuted on WWF television as "Crash Holly", the storyline cousin of Bob "Hardcore" Holly, on the August 16, 1999, episode of Raw is War They became known as the Holly Cousins.
 Their relationship was a strained one, and Hardcore frequently threatened Crash.
 When they took the gimmick of claiming to be "super heavyweights", over 400 lb each, Crash would carry a scale to ringside to "weigh in" before matches.

 Crash made his pay-per-view debut at SummerSlam in August, where the Holly Cousins wrestled in a Tag Team Turmoil match, won by the Acolytes Protection Agency.
 At Rebellion, the Holly Cousins competed against APA and Edge and Christian in a triangle match, which Edge and Christian won.
 On October 17, at No Mercy, the Holly Cousins defeated The New Age Outlaws by disqualification.
 The next night on Raw is War, they defeated the Rock 'n' Sock Connection for the WWF Tag Team Championship.
 They held the title until the November 4 SmackDown!, when they lost it to Mankind and his new partner, Al Snow.

-At Survivor Series on November 14, the Holly Cousins teamed with Too Cool to defeat Edge and Christian and the Hardy Boyz in a survivor series match.
+At Survivor Series on November 14, the Holly Cousins teamed with Too Cool to defeat Edge & Christian and the Hardy Boyz in a survivor series match.
 Later that month, the Holly Cousins began a short feud with Too Cool and Rikishi Phatu.
 At Armageddon on December 12, 1999, they defeated Phatu and Viscera.
 The feud continued into February 2000.
 At the Royal Rumble on January 23, 2000, both Hollys took part in the titular Royal Rumble match, with Crash Holly being eliminated by The Rock.